TheVarunGupta/Cube-Playground/README.md

 </ul>
 </p>
  <h3>Models</h3>
  <p>The cubes and their models have been designed myself.
 The physics of the objects and their properties are set very meticulously so as to achieve the best possible interaction.
+There is a camera designed for the head rotation purposes.
+The yellow cubes give you positive points and the red cubes give you negative points.
+When the timer runs out, all the objects (Cubes) are destroyed and your total score is displayed at the screen.
 </p>
 </ul>
  <h3>Screenshot:</h2>